 The same ‘bedside manner’ paradigm is true for technology support staff.
-In most cases people can accept if the service provider is technically wrong but they will most likely be unwilling to forgive a perceived lack of caring.
+In most cases, people can accept if the service provider is technically wrong but they will most likely be unwilling to forgive a perceived lack of caring.
 Too often technology support staff focus their full attention on the technology and forget to provide a strong level of caring to the person experiencing the technology issue.
 Again, like the physician’s bedside manner, the people you support will be willing to forgive you if you are incorrect about how to fix the problem but not if you demonstrate that you don’t care about them as individuals.

 1. Acknowledge the client.
 When you first meet with the client forget about the technology you came to fix.
-Instead focus on greeting the person in a friendly way.
+Instead, focus on greeting the person in a friendly way.
 Perhaps you can shake hands with them, offer a friendly greeting or say something like, “I’m sorry that your computer is giving you issues but don’t worry I’m going to get this issue resolved for you.”
 Don’t just rush directly to the technology in the room and only focus on fixing the problem.
-In many cases the technician gets so caught up in the technology issue that he fails to focus on the personal story.
+In many cases, the technician gets so caught up in the technology issue that he fails to focus on the personal story.
 Perhaps the person simply needed to get to a document on the network for a meeting.
 Instead of spending an hour on fixing the computer, just provide her with another computer so she can retrieve and work on the document while you fix her broken computer.
-This demonstrate that you are in-tune with the person rather than the technology.
+This demonstrates that you are in tune with the person rather than the technology.

 2. Manage the perception of time.
-In technology support this means not being late on your estimates for the time to repair.
-As John states in his video it is best to overestimate the time to repair and finish earlier rather than underestimate and not be on time.
+In technology support, this means not being late on your estimates for the time to repair.
+As John states in his video, it is best to overestimate the time to repair and finish earlier rather than underestimate and not be on time.
 When you state the time to repair you are creating an agreement.
 When you are late the perception of the client is that you don’t value her time.
 Always honor the agreement and be on time.

 3. Check back in with the client after the service.
 After you have resolved the issue, the client was having, be sure to stop by and ask the client how everything is going.
 By doing this you immediately demonstrate that this is not about the technology rather you care about how they are doing.
 It also allows you to establish a dialogue with the client that is outside the stressful paradigm of a technology failure.